tsointsoin/pgh_touch_controller_v1/README.md

 # VL1 Touch Controller Firmware

 This repository contains the source code for the firmware of the VL1 Touch Controller, a Eurorack module.
 The firmware is Arduino-based and was originally developed for internal use by the module's creators.
+In this fork, so far, all the digitalWrite/digitalRead/pinMode have been replaced by their 'Fast' counterpart using the digitalWriteFast library.
+This was to try to get a more steady clock but unfortunately jittering is still present.

 https://pittsburghmodular.com/lifeforms-touch-controller